|YOUR MUSICAL SLAVE

-To get the DJ you want, These Are The Specific Things You Need To Consider.
+These Are The Specific Things You Need To Consider.

 1) Make a list of exactly what you want your DJ to do and not do.
 Just play music and don't talk?
 Want the DJ to make announcements and maybe play the role of an MC?
 Do you want your DJ to be sophisticated at all times?
 Be interactive?
 Be a party animal?
 Give dance lessons or don't give dance lessons?
 Be a singer or don't sing?
 Also be a karaoke host or no karaoke?
 Be what is commonly referred to as a normal DJ?, etc.?